edrisaturay/filament-chatgpt-agent/README.md

 I asked ChatGPT to generate a full list of the plugin features:

+- **Multiple AI Providers**: Support for Azure OpenAI, Ollama, LM Studio, and custom endpoints.
-- **Seamless ChatGPT Integration**: Easily integrates OpenAI’s ChatGPT into your Filament project.
+- **Seamless AI Integration**: Easily integrates multiple AI providers into your Filament project.
 - **Customizable Chat Interface**: Modify bot name, button text, panel width, and more.
 - **Select To Insert**: Select some text on the page and insert that with one click.
 - **Supports Laravel GPT Functions**: Define and register custom GPT functions to enhance AI capabilities.
-- **Page Watcher**: Sends the page content and URL to ChatGPT for better contextual responses.
+- **Page Watcher**: Sends the page content and URL to AI for better contextual responses.
-- **Configurable OpenAI Model**: Choose different models like `gpt-4o` or `gpt-4o-mini` and control temperature and token usage.
+- **Configurable AI Models**: Choose different models and control temperature and token usage.
 - **Custom System Message**: Define how the AI should behave using a system instruction.
 - **Full Screen Mode**: The more space the better.
 - **Dark Mode Support**: Specially tailored to night owls.